-I, Grace Naledi Mandisa Pandor, Minister of Education, after consultation with the Council of Education Ministers and the Minister of Finance, hereby invite comment from the public and interested parties on the proposed policy amendments contained in this document.
+I. Grace Naledi Mandisa Pandor, Minister of Education. after consultation with the Council of Education Ministers, hereby invite comment from the public and interested parties on the proposed policy amendments contained in Annexure A of this document.

-All comments should be in writing and must reach the Department of Education no later than ???
-2004.
+All comments should be in writing and must reach the Department of Education no later than 15 December 2004.

-Written comments, which should indicate the name and postal, email and telephone contact details (if available) of the person, governing body or organisation submitting the comments, may be sent to:
+Written comments, which should indicate the name and postal, e-mail and telephone contact details (if available) of the person, governing body or organisation submitting the comments, may be sent to: